 The benefit that will accrue to urban poor folks with the NULM scheme are as follow:

 - Self Employment Programme – The urban poor who wish to set up their own self-employment ventures or micro-enterprises can avail bank loan at 7% rate of interest.
-An individual can be given bank loans for projects upto INR 2 lakh for setting up of individual micro enterprises and for a group of urban poor, bank loan is available for projects up to INR 10 lakh.
+An individual can be given bank loans for projects up to INR 2 lakh for setting up of individual micro-enterprises and for a group of the urban poor, a bank loan is available for projects up to INR 10 lakh.
 Read about Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA).

 - Under the Scheme of shelter for Urban Homeless, Day-NULM provides financial support to State Governments and Urban Local Bodies for construction as well as operation & management of permanent shelter for urban homeless.
 The shelters constructed must be equipped with all other essential services so that the urban homeless in our cities live a dignified life.